Kitware/QuickView/README.md

 conda activate eamapp
 `

-1However, this would require activating the conda environment before using the app.
+However, this would require activating the conda environment before using the app.

 ### ParaView 5.13 installed on the system
 ParaView can be installed from the binaries found at https://www.paraview.org/download